0xSR42/notes/notes-on-governance.md

 either party, then phala of the karma might get delivered differently, depending upon how the world moves forwards in time.

-Sex work and pornography are some of the occupations in society which add to the problem of inceldom.
+Sex work and pornography are some occupations in society which add to the problem of inceldom.
 ([Hot Girls Wanted](https://en.wikipedia.org/wiki/Hot_Girls_Wanted))